Xiaofei-it/HermesEventBus/README.md

 [Chinese Readme 中文文档](https://github.com/Xiaofei-it/Hermes-EventBus/blob/master/README-zh-CN.md)

-[EventBus](https://github.com/greenrobot/EventBus) is one of the most widely-used library which simplifies communication between different components in Android.
+[EventBus](https://github.com/greenrobot/EventBus) is one of the most widely-used libraries which simplifies communication between different components in Android.

 Note that this library is based on EventBus 3.0.0 and if you are using the lower version, you should